marcgg/marcgg.github.com/_posts/2016-07-04-monitoring-bugs.md

 ### Shipping Quickly

-If you reduce the code of shipping code to production, you'll do it more often and it'll be easy to ship bug fixes and make users happy.
+If you reduce the cost of shipping code to production, you'll do it more often and it'll be easy to ship bug fixes and make users happy.

 For instance at Drivy we worked a lot on our deployment pipeline and nowadays we use a command line tool to release.
 Of course since we love Slack, everything is plugged into it: